Sardinian-Style Lentil Soup with Aromatics

-A warming, batch-friendly lentil soup with garlic, cumin, and lemon.
+A warming lentil soup built on olive oil, garlic, and lemon from a Sardinian kitchen.
 High in protein and fiber, ready in 40 minutes.

 Ingredients